nf-core/eager/docs/usage.md

 #### `--bam`

 Specifies the input file type to `--input` is in BAM format.
-This is only valid in combination with `-reads` and `--single_end`.
+This will automatically also apply `--single_end`

 Only required when using the 'Path' method of [`--input`](#--input).